sogillani/refactoring-java/README.md

   - Go to "File" -> "Import".
   - Select the OpenAPI specification file openapi.yaml.
   - Postman will generate collections and requests based on the spec.

+### Strategy Pattern for Rent and Bonus Points Calculation

+This project utilizes the Strategy Pattern to implement flexible rent and bonus point calculations for different movies types identified with MovieCode.
+This allows for:
+- Define separate calculation strategies for each movie type.
+- Easy addition of new movie codes with custom strategies in the future.

+We have two functional interfaces for rent and bonus calculation
+- RentalStrategy
+- BonusPointsStrategy

+#### Adding New Movie Codes:

+In the future, when you introduce a new movie code, you can simply:
+- Add a new code to the MovieCode enum.
+- Create a corresponding implementation of functional interface RentalStrategy for new movie code with rent logic.
+- Add new functional interface implementation in RentCalculator->rentalStrategies enum map.
+RentCalculator will start computing the rent for new movie code.

 ### Liquibase Schema
 Liquibase chosen for movie and customer data persistence